Spearks/codeleap-test/readme.md

 ```
 #### Step 2

-Once done the configuration of the project, if you need to run this project as bare-metal, run these commands
+Once you've done the configuration of the project, if you need to run this project as bare-metal, run these commands

 ```
 $ make bare-install